No Datadog MCP available? No problem! Agent-skills × PUP enables AI-powered incident investigation.

 How to install agent-skills

-Let's try giving the following instructions in Claude Code.
+Let's try giving the following instructions in Cloud Code.

 APMでprd環境の◯◯サービスのパフォーマンスをチェック

-After loading the dd-apm skill, you can see that the pup command is fetching the Datadog values.
+After loading the dd-apm skill, you can see that the pup command is used to retrieve the values from Datadog.

-Let's try to enable initial investigation using Datadog agent-skills × pup from Github Actions
+I'm going to try to enable initial investigation using Datadog agent-skills × pup from GitHub Actions.

-I was able to confirm that I could use Claude Code to explore Datadog data from my own device.
+I was able to confirm that I could investigate Datadog data using Claude Code from my own device.

-Next, we tested whether we could use Github Actions to conduct an initial investigation.
+Next, we tested whether we could perform an initial investigation using GitHub Actions.

-The configuration is as follows: Install Datadog agent-skills and Pup from Github Actions, and use the Claude Code Action to run it using the Claude Sonnet 4.6 model on AWS Bedrock.
+The configuration is as follows: Datadog agent-skills and Pup are installed from GitHub Actions, and then executed using Claude Code Action with a Claude Sonnet 4.6 model on AWS Bedrock.

-First, let me show you an example of the report output using Github Actions.
+First, let me show you an example of how to generate a report using GitHub Actions.

-With this configuration, I manually executed Github Actions to output the report results.
+I manually executed GitHub Actions with this configuration to generate the report results.

-It summarizes slow endpoints and suggests specific actions to take for items that should be investigated immediately.
+It summarizes slow endpoints and suggests specific actions for items that should be investigated immediately.

 Actual procedure

-In the case of Pup's OAuth2, the token expires in one hour, so this time we are using Pup by setting the Datadog API Key and APP_KEY.
+With Pup's OAuth2, the token expires after only one hour, so this time we're using Pup with a Datadog API Key and APP_KEY set up.

 | Environment variable name | Value to set |